- Tea tree honey

 For Patients & Caregivers

-Bottom Line: Manuka honey helps prevent infections and promotes wound healing when used externally.
+Manuka honey may help prevent infections and promote wound healing when used externally.

-External use of manuka honey was shown to be effective against bacteria.
-There are no clinical trials to show it is effective when taken by mouth.
+Topical use of manuka honey was shown to be effective against bacteria.

 Clinical trials are lacking.
-Excessive use of honey may cause increase in blood sugar levels.
+Excessive use of honey may increase in blood sugar levels.

-Clinical trials have not been able to confirm that manuka honey has a significant effect on the levels of beneficial bacteria in the gut.
+Clinical trials have not been able to confirm if manuka honey can improve beneficial bacteria in the gut.

-Many case studies and anecdotal reports have described manuka honey as being effective in treating infected wounds that were non-responsive to standard treatment.
+Several case studies have described manuka honey as being effective to treat wounds that did not respond to standard treatment.